High-performance computing in atomistic materials science

 integration of "multiscale" atomistic methods into a unified tool set,

-development of user interfaces, driven by problem needs.
+driven by problem needs.

 radiation effects in electronic devices